Top 20 Classic Christmas Movies

-8. Home Alone (1990) - Macaulay Culkin fends for himself as Kevin when his family (Mom played by Catherine O'Hara and Dad by John Heard) leaves without him.
+8. Home Alone (1990) – Macaulay Culkin fends for himself as Kevin when his family (Mom played by Catherine O’Hara and Dad by John Heard) leaves on a Christmas vacation without him.
 Bumbling thieves played by Joe Pesci and Daniel Stern try to ruin his Christmas.

 7. Meet Me in St. Louis (1944) – Judy Garland singing Have Yourself a Merry Little Christmas is just one of the highlights of a “feel good” old-fashioned Christmas family flick.
 Garland sings The Trolley Song in this clip from Meet Me in St. Louis, below.

 6. National Lampoon’s Christmas Vacation (1989) – Chevy Chase demonstrates “how not to” put up Christmas lights.
 His wife (Beverly D’Angelo) puts up with him in National Lampoon’s Christmas Vacation..